DIFFERENTIATE OR DIE - MARKETING FOR SME'S

 Energy / Granola bar - Bars of food that are going to increase your stamina and endurance throughout the day.

-The list could go on with things such as meal replacement bars and diet supplements but the point is there is more than one way to skin a cat.
+The list could go on with things such as meal replacement bars and diet supplements but the point is that there is more than one way to skin a cat.
 These bars are all extremely similar products: all serve the function of calorie and nutrient-dense bars of food.
 What separates them - apart from slight variations in the ratio of macronutrients - is the emotional benefits of consuming a bar of calories and nutrients that they decide to emphasise.

 WHO YOU ARE